Matalus/dotfiles/readme.md

   <img src="https://img.youtube.com/vi/DykhkRQmmyw/maxresdefault.jpg" alt="One-Line Install" width="800"/>
 </a>

+> [!TIP]
 > Ok.. technically a 3-liner if you don't have `git` and `pwsh` installed
+>
+> If you encounter errors during installation, try running the script again in a new terminal instance
+>
+> Some errors related to module and assembly version conflicts are often resolved by restarting the terminal

 1. Ensure that `pwsh` and `git` are installed